 About the year 1715, John Baskett became the official printer at Oxford and after a rough start he gained a good reputation for good quality, affordable bibles.
 His start was so rough that his bibles were initially called a Baskett full of errors.
 One of his first offerings is known as the Vinegar Bible because of a misprint on the header in Luke 20 which should have read "The Parable of the Vineyard" but instead said "The Parable of the Vinegar".

 In 1743 Cambridge printed another bible.
 It is one of the few bibles of antiquity to have eluded me, the only copy being in the London Bible House, an institution with which I have no contact.
 It is an important bible in that it represents Dr. F.S.
 Parris putting Cambridge back into the bible business.
 I have no reason to suspect that it is anything other than the Cambridge 1638 with minor revisions.
 It is Dr. Parris's next work which radically changed the appearance and the printing of King James Bibles.

 In 1762 Cambridge printed the first modern King James Bible.
 Its very appearance on the market was a blow to Oxford's almost complete dominance over Cambridge.
-Why would any person buy an Oxford Bible when the font was so unreadable, the spelling was outdated and the punctuation no longer conformed to modern usage?
+Why would any person buy an Oxford Bible when the spelling was outdated and the punctuation no longer conformed to modern usage?
 In my next post we will look more carefully at this edition.